AdarshOnGith/Kafka-Clone/README.md

 - Technology flexibility per service

 ### 2. **API Gateway Pattern**
-- Single entry point for all clients
+- Each node has entry point for a clients as contacted but checks via API-gateway like logic at entry
-- Centralized authentication and authorization
+- Decentralized authentication and authorization
 - Rate limiting and throttling
 - Service discovery integration